What Are Buying Signals and Why They Matter in Sales?

 Digital buying signals give you valuable insights into where a prospect is in their journey.
 By recognizing these behaviors and responding with the right approach, you can move prospects closer to making a decision while keeping the conversation helpful and relevant.

-Why do sales teams need to act fast on buying signals?
+Why do sales and marketing teams need to act fast on buying signals?

 Timing is everything when it comes to responding to buying signals.
 The faster your sales team reacts, the better your chances of closing the deal.